vfarcic/devops24/manuscript/04-helm.md

 W> ## A note to minishift users
 W>
 W> I did not forget about you.
 You already have a valid domain in the `ADDR` variable.
-It is based on *nip.io* which serves the same purpose as *nip.io*.
 All we have to do is assign it to the `HOST` variable.
 Please execute the command that follows.
 W>
 W> `HOST=$ADDR && echo $HOST`.
 W>